khoidm144/C-Basic/README.md

-Dang Minh Khoi - HUST
+Dang Minh Khoi - HUST.
-This repo contained all source codes of C Basic Course Copy if you want !
+This repo contained all source codes of C Basic Course.
+Copy if you want !
 Cheers !